coolerfall/Android-AppUninstallWatcher/README.md

 Usage
 =====
 * This wathcer can be added in application or service in your app, use `Watcher.run(context, url, shouldOpenBrowser)` to run the watcher.
-* If `shouldOpenBrowser` is true, the wathcer will open `com.android.browser.BrowserActivity` with `url` by default.
+* If `shouldOpenBrowser` is true, the wathcer will open default browser with `url`.
 Don't forget to add *android.permission.INTERNET* permission in manifest.
 * If you want to keep your app alive, see also [Android-AppDaemon][1].

+Note
+====
+This library dosen't work on all phones, such as xiaomi phones.

 Download
 ========